 Get some perspective over the wine region and take to the air with Wild Blue Helicopters, or indulge in one of its winery and brewery lunch packages.

 To burn off the extra holiday excess, why not try river tour with Margaret River Stand Up Paddle – 90 minutes from Chapman Pool through the scenic Blackwood National Forest.
 Suitable for “all abilities”.

 For the truly energetic, or the adrenalin junky with time on their hands, learn to surf, skydive and go for a trot.

 Worth a Day Trip: Head south-east of Margaret River to WA’s hottest ‘foraging’ restaurant at Pemberton.
 Farm-based Foragers is part cooking school, part forest retreat and part weekend restaurant.

 Back in town, and barely a year old, Sails Too is relaxed and al fresco, a divine spot for breakfast or lunch – and it’s dog friendly too.
 You might not recognise Sails Too’s next-door neighbour because Pentimento has transformed into El Rio, featuring a more modern Mexican menu, with some of the best local vintages and imported wines too.

-A newish option if you are hankering for Italian, La Scarpetta Trattoria, in the heritage-listed Bridgefield Guesthouse, replete with stunning colonial verandas, is handily placed on the main drag.
+If you are hankering for Italian, the La Scarpetta Trattoria, in the heritage-listed Bridgefield Guesthouse, is replete with stunning colonial verandas, and handily placed on the main drag.